Hamza Al-Dardour

-Hamza Ali Khaled Al-Dardour (حَمْزَة عَلِيّ خَالِد الدَّرْدُور; born 12 May 1991) is a Jordanian professional footballer who plays as a forward for Jordanian Pro League club Al-Ramtha.
+Hamza Ali Khaled Al-Dardour (حَمْزَة عَلِيّ خَالِد الدَّرْدُور; born 12 May 1991) is a former Jordanian professional footballer who plays as a forward for Jordanian Pro League club Al-Ramtha.

 Club career

 In 2015, Al-Dardour joined Saudi club Al Faisaly.
 He then played for Kuwait SC and Al-Ramtha in 2016, before joining Al-Wehdat in 2017.
 In 2020, Al-Dardour returned to Al-Ramtha.
+In April 2023, Al-Dardour signed for Al-Hussein, before returning to Al-Ramtha a season later.

 International career

-In December 2010, Hamza was named in the Jordanian squad for the 2011 AFC Asian Cup in Qatar.
-Hamza's first match with Jordan was against Uzbekistan on 2 January 2011, in a friendly which resulted in a 2–2 draw, coming on as a substitute for Hassan Abdel-Fattah.
+In December 2010 Hamza joined the Jordanian squad for the 2011 AFC Asian Cup in Qatar.
+Hamza played his first match with the Jordan national team for men against Uzbekistan on 2 January 2011 in a friendly which resulted in a 2–2 draw, entering as a substitute for Hassan Abdel-Fattah.

 In the 2015 AFC Asian Cup, Hamza scored four goals against Palestine in a 5–1 win in their second group stage match.
 It was the only super hat-trick of the tournament, and a writer for The Guardian reported: "It was a pure goal poacher's performance, with three of the strikes coming from tap-ins after perfectly timed runs into the box".

 On 31 December 2023, he was called up for the 2023 AFC Asian Cup in Qatar.